demiaster/treegen/production/helpcard/helpcard_tree.md

     Scaling factor across generations.
 Branches of each generation will be as long as a fraction of their parent branches length.

-    For example, if the value is `0.75`, every new generation branch will measure `0.75` the length of the parent branches.
+    For example, if the value is `0.75`, every new generation branch will measure `0.75` times the length of the parent branches.

 *Enable Ramp Scaling*:
     #id: internalname